Download NCERT Class 12 Physics Solutions PDF of All Chapters (2021-22)

 NCERT Class 12 Physics Solutions Chapter 5 Magnetism and Matter

-This chapter explains you about the magnetic dipole and its moment, the concept of torque on a magnetic dipole; bar magnet as an equivalent solenoid, magnetic field lines, Earth’s magnetic field, and magnetic elements, types of magnetic substances, the concept of electromagnets and factors affecting its strength.
+This chapter explains the magnetic dipole and its moment, the concept of torque on a magnetic dipole; bar magnet as an equivalent solenoid, magnetic field lines, Earth’s magnetic field, and magnetic elements, types of magnetic substances, the concept of electromagnets and factors affecting its strength.

 NCERT Class 12 Physics Solutions Chapter 6 Electromagnetic Induction